x-m-el/ember-data-table/README.md

   `:selection-menu-actions` or `:selection-menu` named blocks.
 - `@initialSelection` :: The selection to use as long as the user has not changed the selection yet.
 - `@selectionProperty` :: By default equality will be checked by direct comparison of objects, which works for e.g. ember-data records.
 If a specific property should be used for comparison (e.g. `uuid` when using mu-search), a property name or path can be supplied.
+- `@selection` and `@updateSelection`: set the current selection and function that gets called when selection changes.
+This gives more control over handling selection logic.
 - `@linksModelProperty` :: When a link is clicked the row must supply information to the link to indicate which item was clicked.
 By default the `id` property is used, but another property name or path may be